imanazmi/squidge/_posts/2024-04-17-dataexploration-sql.md

 --order by 2,3
 ```

-m) View the created view
+15) View the created view
 ```sql
 select *
 from percentPopulationVaccinated